Relevance for the Workstreams

 Note: While the Platform workstream is focusing on the lower two levels, it became obvious that there is currently a gap on the application layer, which needs to be closed by the association as a next step.

-The security specifications are currently based on the ESARIS framework, which includes its own security focused taxonomy.
-In order to drive consistency and integration with the other workstreams, we will first map these taxonomy elements to the Zero Outage Map, and as a second step in the next release harmonize the taxonomy articulation.
+The security specifications are based on the ESARIS framework, which includes its own security focused taxonomy.
+In order to drive consistency and integration with the other workstreams, we will map these taxonomy elements to the Zero Outage Map, and as a second step in the next release harmonize the taxonomy articulation.
 That will provide the basis to then align with the layered model to integrate security and platform defined design guidelines.

 Likewise, ITIL processes can be mapped to the Zero Outage Map taxonomy, the darker ones are the focus of the Zero Outage Process workstream.
 Again, this serves as a basis for alignment of potential design guidelines driven by the process perspective into one coherent specification.
 However, the specification of the Zero Outage map, e.g. the preventive health management capability, also inspires stepping back and asking provocative questions about the classical service operations processes, which primarily focus on the repair rather than the prevention of issues.

 The structuring of the taxonomy around capabilities enables the People workstream to translate the capabilities and their value chain oriented integration into the required competencies for different roles and responsibilities.

 As a precursor to the certification of people and organizations, the workstream focuses on leveraging the Zero Outage material to create a self-assessment for IT practitioners and IT leadership personnel, which includes a chapter focusing on architecture.